How To Take Initiative At Work: Your Guide To Stand Out

 Think like the business owner.

 If you want to set yourself up for the initiative, watching things from the business owner perspective will help you work your way up.
 Most of employees tend to do exactly what is required from them and what they get money for (unless they're ambitious and want to reach the top of the corporate ladder).
 However, to be truly beneficial for the business, you need to develop the mindset of the business owner.
-It assumes seeing your ordinary tasks and the tasks set for your department as the part of complicated business process which eventually brings money to the business.
+It assumes seeing your ordinary tasks and the tasks set for your department as the part of a complicated business process which eventually brings money to the business.

 As you focus on the overall company success, you get more responsible and thoughtful when displaying the initiative, and your suggestions get more helpful.